 Miniaturization and Wearable Technology

-From this point on, the boundaries between what is fashion and what is technology will get fabulously blurry.
+Not long ago, wearable technology referred to nothing more complicated or capable than an electronic wristwatch.
+The road, toward increasingly personal computing and smaller miniaturization, now leads us into these early days of truly wearable high-tech.
+From this point on, the boundary between fashion and technology will get fabulously blurry.
 Personal technology will become wearable art.
 Fashion, now more than mere adornment or protection, becomes ever more multi-functional and tailored to fit our daily lives.

-As our computers get smaller and cheaper, personal electronics will become more wearable and far more complex in which feats they can accomplish.
-Adding connectivity into this equation, we reach toward having limitless computing power from the Cloud available from even the tiniest of devices.
+If this trend continues, in another decade or two, a new smartphone's worth of computing power would occupy a disposable device small enough to fit in a human red blood cell.
+As our computers get smaller and cheaper, personal electronics become more wearable and far more complex in what feats they can accomplish.
+Adding connectivity into this equation, we reach toward having limitless computing power from the Cloud available from devices smaller than the fibers in our clothing.

 In 2014, the worldwide market for wearable technology was just under 3 billion dollars.
 That number doubled to nearly 6 billion in 2018.
-Some experts estimate that this market will increase to about 50 billion over the next decade.
+Some experts estimate the amount will increase to about 50 billion over the next decade.
 That may be a conservative estimate.

 Fashion Design and Energy Technologies

 The advent of wearable tech is creating the need for portable power production, better personal energy management devices, and new power storage solutions.
-We are starting to think seriously again about ways in which our clothing can harness solar, thermal, kinetic, or other forms of energy.
-Batteries and supercapacitors are also shrinking, transforming, and becoming more wearable.
+We are starting to think seriously again about ways our clothing can harness solar, thermal, kinetic, or other forms of energy.
+Batteries and supercapacitors are shrinking, transforming, and becoming more wearable.